Best Of17 min read

 Private Internet Access

-PIA (Private Internet Access) has been around since 2010 — practically ancient in VPN years — and it's built up one of the largest server networks in the industry: over 35,000 servers across 91 countries.
-It's US-based, which raises eyebrows in privacy circles, but here's the thing: PIA's no-logs policy has held up in multiple federal court cases where the FBI came looking for data and walked away empty-handed.
-That's not marketing copy.
-That's actual receipts.
+PIA has been around since 2010 — practically ancient in VPN terms — and built one of the largest server networks in the business: over 35,000 servers across 91 countries.
+Yes, it's US-based, which raises concerns in privacy circles.
+But here's the thing: PIA's no-logs policy has actually held up in multiple federal court cases where the FBI came looking for data and left empty-handed.
+That's not marketing.
+That's real.

-PIA is the pick for someone who wants to dig into settings.
-The app exposes MTU configurations, multiple VPN protocols, encryption cipher choices (AES-128 vs. AES-256), and DNS customization that most competitors hide behind a simplified interface.
-If you're the kind of person who actually wants to understand what's happening under the hood, PIA hands you the keys.
+PIA is for someone who wants to dig into the details.
+The app gives you access to MTU configurations, multiple protocols, encryption cipher choices (AES-128 vs. AES-256), and DNS customization that most competitors hide.
+If you actually want to understand what's happening under the hood, PIA gives you the tools.

 Key Features: